armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 ## Deployment

+You have two options for deploying Clouddriver with MySQL: a simpler deployment, which involves downtime, or a three-step method that avoids downtime.
+Pick the method that best fits your requirements.

-### Simple deployment
+### Simple Deployment

-If you are not worried about downtime or if Spinnaker is not currently executing any pipeline, you can just apply the configuration in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`:
+If you are not worried about downtime or if Spinnaker is not currently executing any pipelines, you can run a simply deployment by applying the configuration in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`:

 ```yaml
 sql: